British Transport Police: Jurisdiction

 This amounts to around 10000 mi of track and more than 3,000 railway stations and depots.
 There are more than one billion passenger journeys annually on the main lines alone.

 In addition, BTP, in conjunction with the French National Police (under the Border Police unit) – Police aux Frontières – police the international services operated by Eurostar.

-BTP is not responsible for policing the majority of the Tyne and Wear Metro (which is instead policed by Northumbria Police's Metro Unit) or the entirety of the Manchester Metrolink (policed by Greater Manchester Police).
+BTP is not responsible for policing the majority of the Tyne and Wear Metro, which is instead policed by Northumbria Police's Metro Unit, nor the entirety of the Manchester Metrolink (policed by Greater Manchester Police).
 BTP also does not police heritage railways.

 A BTP constable can act as a police constable outside their normal railway jurisdiction as described in the "Powers and status of officers" section.

 Previous jurisdiction

 BTP constables previously had jurisdiction at docks, ports, harbours and inland waterways, as well at some bus stations and British Transport Hotels.
 These roles fell away in 1985 with privatisation.
 The legislation was amended to reflect this in 1994.